 Disclosure: There are affiliate links in this post.

 Personal Style Is Always in Flow

-Having personal style is an active process that every gal can take control of once she liberates herself from the superimposed style of the parent who buys the clothes and makes the outfit decisions.
+Having and developing personal style is an active process that every gal can take control of.
+However, she has to liberate herself from the superimposed style of the parent who buy the clothes and make the purchuase or even outfit decisions.
 Developing personal style is work under progress.
 Having great personal style is a life long journey of picking the items that are right for you and so you.
 It is also about knowing how to turn fashion into style.